Engineering Transatlantic Collaboration

 Join Us in Leading the Next Phase of Innovation

-The UT Austin Portugal program is seeking UT faculty interested in conducting Exploratory Research Projects (ERPs) in partnership with a team of Portuguese researchers.
+The UT Austin Portugal program is seeking UT faculty interested in conducting three-year Strategic Research Projects (SRP) in partnership with a team of Portuguese researchers.
+The program will award up to $1 million in funding for the three years of UT-based research.
+The submission deadline is April 30th, 2026.

 Host a Researcher